tropy/tropy/doc/add_files.md

 You may want to add an item that does not yet have any photos attached to it.
-To do so, go to _File_ &gt; _New_ &gt; _Item_.You can then add photos to that item just as you would add photos to an item that already contains photos.
+To do so, go to *File* &gt; *New* &gt; *Item*.
+You can then add photos to that item just as you would add photos to an item that already contains photos.